rishamD/rishamD.github.io/README.md

 Hello!
 In this README, I'll guide you through the process of hosting your resume on GitHub Pages.
 My aim is not only to provide technical steps but ensuring clarity, simplicity, and a user-centric approach in the documentation.
 - My Resume that is hosted on Github Pages [MyResume](https://rishamd.github.io).
+- You can check this repository at [Github](https://github.com/rishamD/rishamD.github.io).
 - You can follow the given steps to host your own resume.

 ## Step-by-Step Guide: